 Dáil Éireann - Volume 417 - 24 March, 1992

 Dáil Éireann 417 Written Answers.
-Means Testing for Pensions.
+Recognition of Commonwealth of Independent States.